 The SoundAsleep Dream Series air mattress is the best rated among owners for comfort, build quality, back support and affordability.
 We agree and that’s why it receives a high rating.
-It would have rated 5 stars but because it requires an mains / electrical source for the pump it isn’t considered the best camping mattress, but great for indoor use.
+It would have rated 5 stars but because it requires a mains / electrical source for the pump it isn’t considered the best camping mattress, but great for indoor use.

 The ALPS Mountaineering Rechargeable is an extremely popular product that serves a multipurpose design and has all the qualities and perks of the above, but additionally has the advantage of potentially being used as an outdoor mattress if you require.
 It can easily be inflated using the supplied hand pump, or you can buy a charger and use via a regular home outlet.
 For this reason it’s joint top with 4.9 of 5, but loses out on 5 stars because it isn’t available in smaller custom sizes like other sleeping pads.

 In short, no matter what your requirements there is a model out there to suit everyone.
-What we consider as positives or negatives may not be as relevant to your needs, but hopefully this mattress buying guide has given some insight as to what to look out for whilst making your decision.
+What we consider as positives or negatives may not be as relevant to your needs, but hopefully our mattress buying guide has given some insight as to what to look out for whilst making your decision.